 Optimising for Search Engines

-While voice search data is tracked, that data isn’t currently available to marketers.
+While voice search data is tracked, that data isn’t currently available to marketers (at the time of writing anyway).
 This means that there isn’t currently a way to find out whether potential customers are using voice search to find businesses like yours.
 Instead, you need to determine whether voice searches are likely to be used to find your products or services.
 From a commercial perspective, voice searches are typically used to find local businesses such as service stations, consumer goods, home services, etc. They aren’t used by companies with long or complex sales cycles.
 For example, if someone was looking to buy accounting software for their business, they likely wouldn’t use voice search.
 Instead, they would spend time researching via desktop or mobile and accessing information via search engines and websites directly.

-If it’s probable that your audience would use voice search to find businesses like yours, then you need to optimise your website for natural language, long-tail keywords that your audience is likely to be searching for.
+If it’s probable that your audience would use voice search to find businesses like yours, then you need to optimise your website for natural language queries that your audience is likely to be searching for.
 AnswerThePublic is a free tool that aggregates the most common phrases related to a keyword.
 For example, searching for “voice search” returned these 81 questions:

 Once you know what your audience is commonly asking, you can optimise your website for those queries.